Matt Duffy (baseball, born 1989): Amateur

-Duffy attended Saint Sebastian's School in Needham, Massachusetts.
+Duffy attended Saint Sebastian's School in Needham, Massachusetts where he was named Independent School League MVP.
 He enrolled at the University of Vermont and played college baseball for the Vermont Catamounts in 2008 and 2009.
 In 2009, Duffy was named the America East Conference's Player of the Year.
 After the 2009 season, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 After Vermont discontinued its baseball team, he transferred to the University of Tennessee and played for the Tennessee Volunteers for two years.

 Houston Astros

-The Houston Astros selected Duffy in the 20th round of the 2011 Major League Baseball Draft.
+The Houston Astros selected Duffy in the 20th round of the 2011 Major League Baseball draft.
 In 2015, he was named the Pacific Coast League (PCL) MVP.

 The Astros called Duffy up to the majors for the first time on September 14, 2015.

 On Friday, October 2, 2015, Duffy contributed to Astros history, breaking the club record by surpassing 20 runs in a game with a single off A.J.
 Schugel that scored George Springer and Jonathan Villar for Houston's final runs against the Arizona Diamondbacks.